loda-lang/loda-programs/programs/oeis/list5.md

 * [A264080](http://oeis.org/A264080) ([L15 program](264/A264080.asm)): a(n) = 6*F(n)*F(n+1) + (-1)^n, where F = A000045.
 * [A264120](http://oeis.org/A264120) ([L04 program](264/A264120.asm)): Values of k such that A001163(k) is positive.
 * [A264147](http://oeis.org/A264147) ([L18 program](264/A264147.asm)): a(n) = n*F(n+1) - (n+1)*F(n), where F = A000045.
+* [A264263](http://oeis.org/A264263) ([L09 program](264/A264263.asm)): The number of distinct nontrivial integral cevians of an isosceles triangle, with base of length 1 and legs of length n, that divide the base into two integral parts.
 * [A264359](http://oeis.org/A264359) ([L04 program](264/A264359.asm)): Number of (n+1)X(3+1) arrays of permutations of 0..n*4+3 with each element having directed index change 0,0 0,2 1,0 or -1,-2.
 * [A264386](http://oeis.org/A264386) ([L05 program](264/A264386.asm)): Gergonne's 27-card trick with three piles: finding a card after three dealings with pile information.
 * [A264440](http://oeis.org/A264440) ([L31 program](264/A264440.asm)): Row lengths of the irregular triangle A137510 (number of divisors d of n with 1 < d < n, or 0 if no such d exists).